Category: The Devil’s Playbook

 Perhaps “What are you doing here?” is exactly the question we need to confront today.
 Are we currently hiding in a cave of our own making, completely off the path of your calling?

 We all need to ask ourselves who in our lives has the relational freedom to ask us something so piercing.
 We all need trusted peers who possess the Spirit-led wisdom to ask us the very best questions.
-If you do not have someone who can call you out of the cave, finding that person should become your immediate priority.
+If you do not have someone who can call you out of the cave, finding that person should become your immediate priority!

 A Shift in Methodology

 Fast forward to the New Testament, and we see this methodology completed in the outpouring of the Holy Spirit at Pentecost.
 Consider the Apostle Peter, who we previously saw retreating to his old fishing boats in defeat.
-Once filled with the Spirit, that same fearful fisherman stood up and preached to thousands with unprecedented, world-changing boldness (Acts 2:14, NIVUK).
+Once filled with the Spirit, that same fearful fisherman stood up and preached to thousands with unprecedented, world-changing boldness (Acts 2:14).

 The Antidote: Go Back the Way You Came